heuperman/CV/README.md

 - Responsible for overseeing shipping process for varied range of bespoke products from start to finish, including both domestic and international shipments.
-- Maintaining rigorous quality control and steamlined stock management.
+- Maintaining rigorous quality control and streamlined stock management.
 - Management and training of an assistant.